 Australia’s world renowned opal products will benefit under ChAFTA.

-- The 3 per cent tariff on unworked opals was immediately eliminated on 20 December 2015.
+- The 3 per cent tariff on unworked opals was eliminated on 20 December 2015.

 - The 8 per cent tariff on worked opals, and the 35 per cent tariff on related jewelry and articles are being eliminated by 1 January 2019

-- in 2016, exports of opals and other precious stones (excluding diamonds) to China were worth more than $3 million.
-With total imports from the world into China worth $700 million in 2016 there is great potential for Australia to grow its market share in China.
+- in 2017, exports of opals and other precious stones (excluding diamonds) to China were worth almost $4 million.
+With total imports from the world into China worth $398 million in 2017 there is great potential for Australia to grow its market share in China.

 Quenching China’s thirst for premium Australian whisky